huystuhh/eng-leadership/README.md

 > I need clear communication (both up and down) -- tell me when you're struggling.
 Tell me when a deadline is slipping.
 Tell me when you need more support.
 And tell me when to back off.
 5. From your peers? (outside the team)
 > I expect clear and timely feedback -- if you disagree with my approach, or an action I took, tell me as soon as possible!

-### Expectations of folks who report to me

-Please invest in your 1:1s -- it's your time.
-You own your 1:1, so it is my expectation is for you to come with a topic to discuss.
-Here are some ideas:
-1. What are you worried or concerned about?
-2. What's some work that you've done recently that you're proud of?
-3. What's bothering you?
-4. What's blocking you from meeting your goals?

-I often will come with questions for you -- in particular, if there's an organizational or engineering focus shift, expect me to come and ask you about it.

-Everyone needs work/life balance, and my expectation is that everyone takes time off.
-The amount of time one can take will vary based on the work, but the important thing is that we check-in regularly on how you're doing.
-Make the most of your time off -- I will push you to turn off your email, Slack, and completely disconnect from work.
-I will lead by example here, and I expect folks to hold me accountable to that as well.
-It's really easy to forget to take time off in this unfamiliar and extraordinary period.
-The only thing I ask as a manager is that you give the team appropriate notice and make the request in our HR system.

-### What to expect of me as your manager

-A weekly 1:1 (unless you specifically prefer a different cadence) where we’ll work on challenges, goals, and priorities to support you and play to your strengths.
-I'll always share what I'm working on -- you should never wonder what I'm doing!
-I'll also always try and share context from the greater leadership team.

-I strive to be direct and clear in my feedback and direction.
-When you come to me with an issue or challenge I'll try and ask what you're looking for: advice or coaching.
-You can think of coaching as having me try to point you in the right direction without giving you what I think the answer is.
-If I'm not giving you the right kind of help, just tell me!

-If we leave our 1:1 and you feel like something was unclear, just ping me.
-Know that I never want to leave things hanging or have you leave a conversation feeling uncomfortable.

-You can expect me to devote some time each 1:1 to growth topics -- this can take the form of a conversation on your role, your career goals (both short and long term), and ways I and others in leadership can help you reach those goals.
-I'll more than likely keep notes of these conversations so we can easily check-in on progress in the future.

-If you disagree with something I do, come and talk to me.
-I'm always happy to talk through decisions.

-And most importantly, you should expect no surprises from me.
-If I have feedback, I will always give it to you in a timely manner.
-Nothing should be a surprise by the time we get to reviews (whatever cadence that is on).